L2jLiga/xd2svg/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/spec/v2.0.0.html) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## Changelog

+The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).
+For the versions changelog, see the [CHANGELOG.md](CHANGELOG.md)

 ## Authors